 The best deal is to buy a two-day combined-entrance ticket, which allows you to visit the State Hermitage Museum and three other museums: the original, wooden Winter Palace of Peter the Great, accessible through a tunnel from the museum (historians believe this tunnel is the site where Peter died); the General Staff Building; and Menshikov Palace.

-Tours in English (of several sections of the museum or just the Treasure Gallery) are available and highly recommended.
+Tours in English (of several sections of the museum or just the Treasure Gallery) are available.
 Tours are normally given once or twice a day around noon, 1, or 2 pm, but make sure to call a day before to figure out the exact time.
 Tours tend to be rushed and you may want to return on your own.
 Consider hiring a private guide from outside the museum instead—their licensing requires a year of study and training and they'll take their time explaining the artwork to you.

 - Phone: 812/710–9625 recorded information in Russian; 812/710–9079 information desk; 812/571–8446 tours

 - Cost: 400R, free 1st Thurs. of month; Treasure Gallery 300R; two-day combined entrance ticket, 780R